LuxoftSDL/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 ### ThirdPartyLogger interface

-ThirdPartyLogger interface extends Logger Interface with Initialisation and deinitialisation methods
+ThirdPartyLogger interface extends Logger Interface with Initialization and deinitialization methods

-This interface should be inherited by paticulat external logger implementation
+This interface should be inherited by particular external logger implementation

 ## Another logger implementation.